morfien101/terraform-runner/README.md

 5. Run the terraform command with the supplied action.
 6. Output the STDOUT from the terraform executable.

+This process was designed to work with tools like jenkins.

 Due to limitiation in the windows supplied verison on ruby standard gems.
-The outout of the terraform command will be shown only once the command has completed execution.
+The STDOUT of the terraform command will be shown only once the command has completed execution.
 This is because of buffereing of STDOUT in C libaries which is vastly outside the scope of this artical.
 However it will make the terraform runner look like it has frozen until the run is complete.

 # What does the config file look like
 Below is an example config file.
-Example terraform runner file
+__Example terraform runner file__
 ```javascript
 {
 	"environment": "AWS Training",